MarinoLinic/podcasts/Original_Notes/Tommy Robinson - Exposing the Islamic Takeover of Britain.md

     *   *The "Double It" Anecdote:* Robinson asked a main Imam in Luton about the census numbers (40,000 Muslims).
 The Imam laughed and told him to "double it," implying census data is radically inaccurate due to illegal subletting and unregistered inhabitants.
 *   **The Benefit Trap:**
     *   Robinson argues the Labour government recently extended benefits for families with more than two children specifically to appease the Muslim vote.
-    *   *Demographics:* Native British average 1.5 children; Muslim families often have 5-7 (Marino's comment: *This is false.
-Second and third generation Muslims move closer to the native TFR.*).
+    *   *Demographics:* Native British average 1.5 children; Muslim families often have 5-7 (**Marino's remark: _This is false.
+Second and third generation Muslims move closer to the native TFR._**).
 The native working class is effectively taxed to subsidize the demographic replacement of their own population.
 *   **Tower Hamlets (The Case Study):**
     *   A borough in London that elected a Bangladeshi mayor (Lutfur Rahman) who was later removed for corruption but has since returned to power.
     *   He controlled a **£1 billion budget**.
 Robinson claims his first act was to siphon money from moderate groups to extremist groups and plan million-pound sculptures of hijabs at the borough entrance.